Samuel Provance: Post Army

+In 2011, Provance went back to Holmes Bible College, which he had previously dropped out from in 1997, became the Dean of Men, and received his Bachelor of Arts degree in theology.

 On May 7, 2013, the documentary, "Doctors of the Darkside"; ", produced and directed by Martha Davis, is dedicated, "to Sam Provance and the courage to bear witness", and is screened internationally to raise awareness of "the critical role of physicians and psychologists in detainee torture".

 On September 10, 2013, photographer Jo Metson Scott published the book The Grey Line, which documents, "a reflection on the war told from the perspective of Britain and American soldiers who have spoken out against the invasion".
 Provance is featured on the front cover, and a synopsis of his story is in the book.

 On March 18, 2014, the war movie "Boys of Abu Ghraib" was released.
 It is a fictional story loosely based on the soldiers and events of the Abu Ghraib scandal, which explores the moral dilemmas and philosophical struggles often expressed specifically by Provance and other soldiers who were there.

 On November 13, 2016, Provance published an article on OpEd News, entitled "The Ethics of Whistleblowing".
 He goes into further details behind his intentions and motives in his case, as well as speculating those of others involved.
 It is also revealed that he re-entered the US Army in 2010, to remain "an agent of change", where he now serves in Psychological Operations (PSYOP).

+In April 2023, Provance took part in a discussion panel for the BBC program The Reunion.
+He was joined by Ali Shallal al-Qaisi (former Abu Ghraib detainee), Janis Karpinski (former US Army General), and Katherine Gallagher (human rights lawyer).
+He said he rejoined the military because he didn't want to be like Daniel Ellsberg, telling his whistleblowing story over and over, and that he wanted to be an example of a good soldier.
+He also revealed that Joe Darby only went to authorities because he hated his fellow soldiers and wanted to cause them trouble.
+He restated his devotion to the military and that his problems have only been with a few leaders and those responsible for "the policies that got us into this mess".